 Indicator: Forest area with long-term management plans

-Of Canada’s 347 million ha of forest land, more than 200 million ha are managed with a long-term (10 years or longer) management plan.
+Of Canada’s 347 million hectares (ha) of forest land, more than 200 million ha are managed with a long-term management plan of 10 years or longer.
 This is an increase of 8% since 1990.

-- Forest areas without a long-term management plan may include areas with short-term management plans, private land or areas for which no management plan is developed.
+- Forest areas without a long-term management plan may include areas with short-term management plans, private land, or public land with no planned forest harvesting or operations.

-- Input from industry, government agencies, First Nations, the public and other stakeholders is usually required.
+- Input from industry, government agencies, First Nations, the public and other stakeholders is most often required.

 Forest with long-term management plans (thousands of hectares) in Canada